-A turkey breast is a versatile cut of meat and learning how to butterfly and stuff a turkey breast expands the poultry's possibilities even more.
-The butterfly technique basically means cutting the thick piece partially in half so that it forms a large, thinner piece.
-It can then either be sauteed as is (it'll cook faster than leaving the breast intact) or covered with a flavorful filling and rolled up into a roulade.
+A turkey breast is a versatile cut of meat on its own, and learning how to butterfly and stuff a turkey breast expands the poultry's possibilities even more.
+The butterfly technique means cutting the thick piece of meat partially in half so that it forms a large, thinner piece.
+It can then either be sauteed as is (it'll cook faster than leaving the breast intact) or topped with a flavorful filling and rolled up into a roulade.

 02 of 08

 Trim Away Excess Skin and Fat

 Unroll the breast and lay it on a cutting board.
-Use a boning knife, a utility knife, or a paring knife to cut away any remaining skin by sliding the blade underneath the edge of the skin and pulling it away, while simultaneously slicing along the membrane that holds the skin to the meat.Continue to 3 of 8 below.
+Using a boning knife, a utility knife, or a paring knife, cut away any remaining skin by sliding the blade underneath the edge of the skin and pulling it away while simultaneously slicing along the membrane that holds the skin to the meat.Continue to 3 of 8 below.

 03 of 08